 Avoiding Future Issues with Staining and Damage

 We can offer a few tips for making cleaning easier that you should bear in mind.
 First, make it a house rule not to leave dirty dishes in the sink.
-Undoubtedly, food or other debris will stick to the bottoms of cups and plates.
+Food or other debris will undoubtedly stick to the bottoms of cups and plates.
 If the bits dry, they could scratch the surface of the sink.
-Likewise, avoid leaving wet sponges inside of your granite composite sink.
+Likewise, avoid leaving wet sponges inside your granite composite sink.
 That can lead to staining.

 Granite composite sinks are not unlike wine glasses.
-If you don’t wipe them dry after cleaning, you’ll end up with unsightly spots.
+If you don’t wipe them dry after cleaning, you’ll have unsightly spots.
 We suggest drying out the inside of the sink following each use—after you’ve rinsed it with water.
 Doing so will make it easier to keep it looking like new.